-Location Area Code.
-(1- GSM) A code assigned by the system operator to identify specific areas of operation.
-These LAC identifiers can be used to indicate regions that have different billing codes.
+Location Area Code (LAC) is a code assigned by the system operator to identify specific areas of operation.
+These LAC identifiers can be used to indicate regions with different billing codes.
 These can also identify the types of authorized service features.

 Last Call Return

 Last trunk busy meter is also known as a LTBM.
 In addition, a traffic meter, is often called an LTB meter, that records a last-trunk-busy condition.
 This is the number of times that the last trunk in a selected group becomes busy.

 Local Access Transport Area also known as LATA.
 The Local exchange carriers (RBOCs) provide service within a LATA.
 Typically, a LATA comprises multiple area codes.

 The term Long Distance is also known as LD.